 - Return the pans to the oven, switching their positions on the upper and lower racks.

 - Continue baking until the fries are crisp and brown on the outside and tender on the inside.
-The ends may look very dark on some of the fries and you’ll see lighter brown spots in a few places.
-This will take about 10 to 15 additional minutes, depending upon your oven and what size you cut the fries.
+The ends may look very dark on some of the fries, and youโll see lighter brown spots in a few places.
+This will take about 10 to 15 additional minutes, depending on your oven and what size you cut the fries.

 - Remove from the oven.
 Sprinkle with a pinch of additional salt.
 Serve immediately.